btrotta/advent-of-code-2024/Readme.md

 of distances from the end to any wall.
 This can be done with only 2 iterations of the search algorithm.
 For part b, create similar dictionaries, but instead measure distances from the start/end to points _adjacent_ to a wall.
 For any 2 such points, the shortest cheat between them is given by the Manhattan distance.

+## Day 21
+Note that the number of keypads is one more than the number of robot arms.
+For part a, simulate the effects of button presses on the person's keypad and use breadth-first search to find the shortest sequence that enters each character of the code.
+We can do a separate search for each character because we know the positions of the robot arms after a button press (they must be `A, A, x`, where
+`x` is the numeric button pressed).
+For part b this approach is no longer feasible so we use a recursive approach to calculate the length of the shortest sequence of button presses to press a desired button on any keypad in the list.
+We again make use of the fact that after a robot arm presses a button of a keypad, all arms of robots earlier in the list must point to `A` on their keypads.
+We cache results to speed up the calculation.

+## Day 22
+For part b, iterate over the sequences of prices and diffs for each buyer, and create a dict mapping distinct sequences of 4 diffs to the price at their first occurrence.
+Then aggregate these dicts to get the totals over all buyers for each sequence.